-I currently depict abstractions of language and sensory experience through a multidisciplinary practice.
-My work is a mash-up of body and spiritual negotiation, drawing from Abstract Expressionist, Surrealist and craft philosophies to transcribe a version of contemporary mysticism.
-My process employs rhythm—repetitive, meditative, chaotic—through motion, mark and sound manifesting into form.
+At the root, my work is about desire.
+Whether depicting abstractions of language and sensory experience through a multidisciplinary practice.
+My work is a mash-up of sensory and spiritual negotiation, drawing from Abstract Expressionist, Surrealist and craft philosophies to transcribe my version of contemporary mysticism.
+My process transforms rhythm—repetitive, meditative, chaotic—into form.
 I’m interested in silences in between, metamorphosis in practice and object, collisions on surfaces, an undercurrent, the magnitude of what is happening simultaneously during one moment in time.